Spring District: Buildings and tenants

 The Spring District is planned to consist of 24 buildings on 36 acre of land, totaling 5.3 e6sqft of leasable space.
 As a mixed-use development, the buildings are split between residential, commercial, and retail uses.
 The Spring District is expected to include over 3 e6sqft of office space and 1,500 residential units.
 City of Bellevue zoning allows for buildings as tall as 150 ft, though buildings range from 3 to 12 stories.
 At full build out, the development will support an estimated 2,000 residents and 13,000 office workers.

 The first residential building opened in May 2017.
 The Global Innovation Exchange, a high-tech academic institute supported by the University of Washington, Microsoft, and Tsinghua University, was announced as the first major tenant for the Spring District in 2015.
 It opened in September 2017, with 43 students from China and the United States taking master's degree courses.
 The facility was expected to have 3,000 students in various programs by 2027.

 Outdoor supplier REI announced in March 2016 that it intended to relocate its Kent headquarters to the Spring District by 2020.
 The company announced in August 2020 that it would sell the headquarters building and 8 acre campus within the Spring District due to the surge in remote working amid the COVID-19 pandemic.
 Facebook (now Meta) announced its purchase of the unfinished campus the following month for $368 million, while an undeveloped 2 acre lot was sold back to Wright Runstad.
 The 11-story Meta offices at Block 16 opened in October 2022; the company expanded into Block 20 (the former REI building) and Block 24 by the end of the year.
-As of 2023, Meta occupied nine buildings in the Spring District; several commercial and retail spaces remained unleased.
+As of 2024, Meta occupied nine buildings in the Spring District and planned to sublease several commercial and retail spaces that had remained unleased.
+The company also had options to develop buildings on five other blocks that it relinquished in October 2025; one of the sites has been proposed for a new apartment building.